DoctorDalek1963/lintrans/docs/source/tutorial/configuring-display-settings.rst

 invariant lines that do exist must go through the origin (because the origin is fixed), so there must be a set of vectors from the origin (position vectors) that lie along each invariant line.
 We take one of these possible vectors to be "the" eigenvector associated with the invariant line.
-Sometimes people choose a unit vector with length 1, but lintrans choose an eigenvector with length equal to its associated eigenvalue.
+Sometimes people choose a unit vector with length 1, but lintrans chooses an eigenvector with length equal to its associated eigenvalue.

 An eigenvalue is essentially a scale factor associated with an invariant line, and thus with an eigenvector.
 If you take a point on an invariant line with eigenvalue :math:`\lambda`, then after